K. G. Balakrishnan: Career

 As an advocate he pleaded both criminal and civil cases in the Ernakulam court.
 He was later appointed a Munsiff in the Kerala Judicial Services in 1973.
 He later resigned from the services and resumed practice as an advocate in the Kerala High Court.
 In 1985, he was appointed a judge of the Kerala High Court, and was transferred to the Gujarat High Court in 1997.
 He became the Chief Justice of Gujarat High Court in 1998, and in 1999, he assumed charge as the Chief Justice of the High Court of Judicature at Madras.
 While being Chief Justice of Gujarat High Court, he was appointed the Acting Governor of Gujarat from 16 January 1999 to 18 March 1999.
 He also served as Patron in Chief and Executive Chairman of National Legal Service Authority.

 He was also served as the Member of the General Council of the Gujarat National Law University.

 On 8 June 2000, he was appointed a judge of the Supreme Court.
 He was sworn in as the Chief Justice of India on 14 January 2007, by then President A. P. J. Abdul Kalam.
 He became the first Dalit judge to be appointed Chief Justice, and would remain the only Dalit to have held the position until the elevation of Bhushan Ramkrishna Gavai to the position of Chief Justice in May 2025.
-He retired on 12 May 2010, and has served as the Chairman of the National Human Rights Commission since 7 June 2010.
+He retired on 12 May 2010, and served as the Chairman of the National Human Rights Commission from 7 June 2010 till 11 May 2015.

-Over the course of his Supreme Court tenure, Balakrishnan authored 219 judgments and sat on 787 benches.
+Over the course of his Supreme Court tenure, Justice Balakrishnan authored 219 judgments and sat on 787 benches.

 By virtue of being Chief Justice of India, he also administered oath of office to 12th President of India Pratibha Patil.